 The design of the Park Tool Chain Checker Bicycle Chain Wear Gauge is a little different, and it contacts the chain in three places instead of two – which Park says adds to the accuracy.
 It’s compatible with any derailleur chain—including the new Sram eTap AXS—to determine when a chain gets to .5 to .75 percent wear.

-Park Tool Chain Checker Tool - CC-4
+Park Tool CC-4 Chain Checker for Bicycle Chains

 The Park Tool Chain Checker Bicycle Chain Wear Gauge fits into the chain in three places for more accuracy.

 Pedro’s Tools Chain Checker Plus 2

 The Pedro’s Tools Chain Checker Plus 2 has the same three contact point design as the Park version, but it also includes a chain hook on the opposite side which is used to hold the two ends of your chain together while you get ready to insert the master link when installing a new chain.